ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

   </picture>
 </div>

+It’s a subtle thing, but we also want to hold space for things that need direct accessibility support and remediation when this consideration of accessibility fails to happen. **It’s all about approach**.

 An example of how to consider your approach is when adding drag and drop support to an experience.
 This is a difficult thing to do well, even before you consider [how the interaction will work with assistive technology](https://github.blog/engineering/user-experience/exploring-the-challenges-in-creating-an-accessible-sortable-list-drag-and-drop/).

 We don’t want to build drag and drop functionality if there isn’t a valid use case for it.
 Because of this, we want to **identify if drag and drop is even needed to achieve the outcome the organization needs**.

 ### Building the right thing the right way, for the right reasons

-More often than not drag and drop functionality is better served via bulk editing controls and other efficient ways of moving content around.
+More often than not drag and drop functionality is better-served via bulk editing controls and other efficient ways of moving content around.
 Uncovering this fact is where user research as a practice shines.

 An example of where direct accessibility support could be needed is an all-too-common scenario where an inaccessible drag and drop solution has already been added to an experience.
 This is done regardless of if it has actual utility or not, a tragically commonplace outcome in contemporary digital product creation where [incentives have become divorced from addressing actual human needs](https://productpicnic.beehiiv.com/p/why-design-goes-wrong-and-how-to-set-it-right-part-1).

 Here, we want to not only remove access barriers, but also **ensure that the accessible solution is also usable**.
-This is a space where inclusive user research has a lot of value as a specialized accessibility project.
+This is a space where inclusive user research has a lot of value as a specialized accessibility service offering.

 ### Remediating it instead